2017 United States–Saudi Arabia arms deal: Details

-The signing occurred at the Riyadh Summit, and was part of Trump's 2017 series of visits to the Vatican, Saudi Arabia and Israel.
+The signing occurred at the Riyadh summit, and was part of Trump's 2017 series of visits to the Vatican, Saudi Arabia and Israel.
 It also was related to a $20 billion investment in mostly American infrastructure.

-Saudi Arabia signed billions of dollars of deals with U.S. companies in the arms industry and petroleum industry, including Lockheed Martin, Boeing, Raytheon, General Dynamics, Northrop Grumman, General Electric, Exxon Mobil, Halliburton, Honeywell, McDermott International, Jacobs Engineering Group, National Oilwell Varco, Nabors Industries, Weatherford International, Schlumberger and Dow Chemical.
+Saudi Arabia signed billions of dollars of deals with U.S. companies in the arms industry and petroleum industry, including Lockheed Martin, Boeing, Raytheon, General Dynamics, Northrop Grumman, General Electric, ExxonMobil, Halliburton, Honeywell, McDermott International, Jacobs Solutions, National Oilwell Varco, Nabors Industries, Weatherford International, Schlumberger and Dow Chemical.

-Saudi Arabia joined The Blackstone Group in May 2017 in a $40 billion fund to invest in stateside infrastructure projects.
+Saudi Arabia joined the Blackstone Group in May 2017 in a $40 billion fund to invest in stateside infrastructure projects.

 American and Saudi Arabian government statements

 The White House hailed the deal as a "significant expansion" of the two nations' "security relationships".
 The United States Secretary of State Rex Tillerson described the deal as "historic" and said that it would counter Iran, and urged them to halt support of destabilizing forces in the Middle East, although he hinted the United States would be open to discussions.

 In December 2018, the Senators in the US voted to end American military assistance for Saudi Arabia's war in Yemen.
 The 56-to-41 vote came after the controversial killing of journalist Jamal Khashoggi and thousands of civilian casualties in Yemen.
 Senator Bernie Sanders, who co-wrote the resolution, said it is the first time Congress had used the law to make clear "that the constitutional responsibility for making war rests with the United States Congress, not the White House.
 Today, we tell the despotic regime in Saudi Arabia that we will not be part of their military adventurism."

+Trump vetoed a resolution on April 16, 2019 that would have ended American support of Saudi Arabia's war with Yemen.

+On July 24, 2019, Trump vetoed three bills that were meant to stop billions of dollars of arms to Saudi Arabia.

 On September 24, 2020, the Democratic Party introduced a legislation to control the United States foreign arms sales.
 The legislation was introduced while Trump administration was in discussions, led by Jared Kushner, about the possible sale of F-35s to the UAE.
-In the past the Trump administration has sold billions of dollars worth of weapons to Gulf allies Saudi Arabia and the United Arab Emirates, during their active involvement in the Yemen civil war.
+In the past the Trump administration has sold billions of dollars' worth of weapons to Gulf allies Saudi Arabia and the United Arab Emirates, during their active involvement in the Yemen civil war.

 On November 18, 2020, three US senators namely, Democratic Senators Bob Menendez and Chris Murphy and Republican Senator Rand Paul announced four separate resolutions in disagreement of President Donald Trump's plan to sell more than $23 billion worth of Reaper drones, F-35 fighter aircraft and air-to-air missiles and other munitions to the UAE.